Canine Influenza Virus (CIV) has arrived in the Kansas City Area.

 Since this is a new virus, dogs have no natural immunity.
 During an outbreak 80-90% of unvaccinated dogs will get sick and require intensive treatment.
 Eradication from a facility with an outbreak requires a minimum 2 week closure to remove all sick dogs and decontaminate the environment.

-Merck Animal Health has developed a bivalent vaccine against both Canine Influenza Virus strains, H3N8 and H3N2.
-The vaccine is safe and effective.
+A bivalent vaccine against both Canine Influenza Virus strains, H3N8 and H3N2 is safe and effective.
+Immunity requires an initial vaccine, a booster 2 weeks later, then annual boosters with the other vaccines

 More Information and Resources: